-The following extracts from this proclamation relate to the present inquiry:
+The following extracts from this proclamation relate to the present inquiry :

-"We have thought fit, with the advice of our Privy Council, to issue this our Royal Proclamation, hereby to publish and declare to all our loving subjects that we have, with the advice of our said Privy Council, granted our

-Letter Patent, under our Great coul of Great Britain, to creet within the Countries and I find code four temperatured to us by the said Treaty, four distinct and separate Governments, to claim foulled by the nounce Quelo, East Florida, West Florida and Grenada, and limited and bounde for follow, viz
+"We have thought fit, with the advice of our Privy Council, to issue this our Royal Proclamation, hereby to publish and declare to all our loving subjects that we have, with the advice of our said Privy Council, granted our Letters Patent, under our Great Seal of Great Britain, to erect within the Countries and Islands ceded and confirmed to us by the said Treaty, four distinct and separate Governments, styled and called by the names of Quebec, East Florida, West Florida and Grenada, and limited and bounded as follows, viz. :

-" First, the Government of Quebec, bounded," etc.
+"First, the Government of Quebee, bounded," etc. "Secondly, the Government of East Florida, bounded," etc.

-"Secondly, the Government of East Florida, Louis ed," etc. "Unitelly, the Government of West Florida, bounded," etc.
+"Thirdly, the Government of West Florida, bounded," etc.

-"Fourthly, the Government of Grenada comprehen fine the Island of that name, to either with the Grenada in and the Islands of Dominica, St. Vincent and Tobaco.
+"Fourthly, the Government of Grenada, comprehending the Island of that name, together with the Grenadines and the Islands of Dominica, St. Vincent and Tobago.

-"And to the end that the open and free hishery of our subjects may be a tended to and carried on upon the Coast of bahrador and the adjacent blands, we have thought fit, with the advice of our and Privy Coan d, to put all that Coast, from the River St. John's to Hudson's Streight; to either with the bland of Antice to and Machane, and all other smaller Islands lying upon the said Coast, under the care and in pection of our Governor of Newfoundland.
+"And to the end that the open and free Fishery of our subjects may be extended to and carried on upon the Coast of Labrador and the adjacent Islands, we have thought fit, with the advice of our said Privy Council, to put all that Coast, from the River St. John's to Hudson's Streights, together with the Islands of Anticosta and Madelane, and all other smaller Islands lying upon the said Coast, under the care and inspection of our Governor of Newfoundland.

-Newfoundland.
-"We have also, with the advice of our Privy Conneil, thought lit to annex the Island of St. John and Cape.

-Breton, or Isle Royale, with the lesser Islands adjacent thereto, to our Covernment of Nova - otra
+"We have also, with the advice of our Privy Council, thought fit to annex the Islands of St. John and Cape Breton, or Isle Royale, with the lesser Islands adjacent thereto, to our Government of Nova Scotia.

-"We have also, with the advice of our Privy Council aforesaid, annexed to our Province of Georgia all the lands lying between the Rivers Attauraha and St. Mary's."
+"We have also, with the advice of our Privy Council aforesaid, annexed to our Province of Georgia all the lands lying between the Rivers Attamaha and St. Mary's."

-In 1781 (16th August), the province of Nova Scotia was divided by the king's letters-patent constituting all the parts north of the Bay of Fundy a separate province, named New Brunswick, and appointing Thomas Carleton captain-general and governor-in-chief in and over the same.
+In 1784 (16th August), the province of Nova Scotia was divided by the king's letters-patent, constituting all the parts north of the Bay of Fundy a separate province, uamed New Brunswick, and appointing Thomas Carleton captain-general and governor-in-chief in and over the same.

-In the same year (3rd September, 1781), letters patent were also issued appointing Joseph Frederick Wallet DesBarres, Esquire, lieutenant-governor of Cape Breton and its dependencies, and directing him to "exercise and enjoy the said office of Lieutenant-Governor of our said Island and its dependencies, with such powers and anthorities, and according to such directions as are or shall be expressed in our Commissions and Instructions to our Captain-General and Governor-in-Chief of our Province of Nova Scotia and our Islands of St. John and Cape Breton, new and for the time being."
+In the same year (3rd Septomber, 1781), letters-patent were also issued appointing Joseph Frederick Wallet DesBarres, Esquire, lientenant-governor of Cape Breton and its dependencies, and directing him to "exercise and enjoy the said office of Lieutenant-Governor of our said Island and its dependencies, with such powers and authorities, and according to such directions as are or shall be expressed in our Commissions and Instructions to our Captain-General and Governor-in-Chief of our Province of Nova Scotia and our Islands of St. John and Cape Breton, now and for the time being."